 THIS GUIDE IS NO LONGER ACTIVE.
 For the current FP Guide, click here.

-Number 1 Admissions Priority is a Commitment to Public Service
+Admissions Prioritizes a Demonstrated Commitment to Public Service

 What distinguishes the Princeton School of Public and International Affairs (SPIA) is that public service is central to everything it does.
-“Service leads our admissions process and everything we do at SPIA.
-The majority of our students and alumni serve their communities,” says Director of Graduate Admissions Steven F. Petric.
+“Service leads our admissions process and everything we do at SPIA,” says Director of Graduate Admissions Steven F. Petric.
 “A demonstrated commitment to service is the single biggest thing we look for in prospective students.”

 SPIA is committed to training policy professionals who will address the world’s most pressing policy challenges—today and tomorrow.
 The school offers a Master in Public Affairs (two years) and a mid-career Master in Public Policy (one year), both of which allow students to choose among four fields of concentration and three optional certificate programs.

-Furthermore, SPIA offers a unique benefit: the school pays the cost of tuition and health insurance for every admitted student.
-A need-based stipend to cover living expenses also is available.
-This practice helps make the school financially accessible to students from all communities.
+To that end, SPIA offers a unique benefit: the school pays the full cost of tuition and health insurance for every admitted student.
+A generous stipend to cover living expenses also is available to all.
+This practice helps make Princeton SPIA financially accessible to students from all communities.
 “We work very hard to provide financial packages that ensure students can focus on their studies while at SPIA and on their public service careers after graduation,” Petric says.

 SPIA values diverse backgrounds and lived experiences in its applicants—individuals who demonstrate a commitment to succeed in their careers despite personal or professional challenges or financial barriers.

-)))“Our holistic approach to admissions considers multiple indicators of success beyond those measured on a transcript, to include creativity, tenacity, and perseverance,” Petric says.
-“A lot of first-generation or lower-income students, for example, don’t think that Princeton is a place for them.
+“Our holistic approach to admissions considers multiple indicators of success beyond those measured on a transcript, to include creativity, tenacity, and perseverance,” Petric says.
+“Some first-generation or lower-income students, for example, don’t think that Princeton is a place for them.
 We want them to know we are committed to supporting all students.”

 Graduate Degree Program Options